Seeks long-term total return while striving to generate current income.

 The performance information shown assumes the reinvestment of all dividends and distributions.
 Returns of less than one year are not annualized.
 While the fund is no-load, management fees and other expenses still apply.
 Index returns reflect no deduction for fees, expenses or taxes.
 Please refer to the prospectus for further details.

 Mr. Contes joined DoubleLine in 2013.
-He is Chairman of the ESG advisory Committee and a Portfolio Manager on the Global Infrastructure Investments team.
+He is Chairman of the ESG Advisory Committee and leads the firmwide ESG initiative and the DoubleLine ESG Investment Team.
+In addition, Mr. Contes is a Portfolio Manager on the Global Infrastructure Investments team.
 Previously, Mr. Contes was a Corporate Analyst responsible for the coverage of transportation, oil & gas, and petrochemical sectors for the Emerging Markets Fixed Income group.
 Prior to DoubleLine, he was a Corporate Research Analyst at ICE Canyon, where he contributed to the investment management of the firm’s three types of Emerging Markets and global vehicles: hedge fund (absolute return), index products (relative value) and collateralized loan obligations (CLOs).
 Previous to ICE Canyon, he was a Senior Bank Debt Specialist with Canyon Capital Advisors, where he was responsible for the settlement of foreign and distressed bank debt transactions.
 Prior to that, he was a Senior Fund Accountant with Mellon Financial Corporation, overseeing Emerging Markets Real Estate funds and Oil & Gas Debt and Royalty funds.
-Mr. Contes holds a BS in Business Administration with a concentration in Accounting & Finance from the College of Charleston in Charleston, South Carolina.
+Mr. Contes holds a B.S. in Business Administration with a concentration in Accounting & Finance from the College of Charleston in Charleston, South Carolina.
 He is a CFA® charterholder.

 The fund's investment objectives, risks, charges and expenses must be considered carefully before investing.
 The statutory and summary prospectus contain this and other important information about the investment company and may be obtained by calling (877) 354-6311 / (877) DLINE11, or downloading from the fund document library on this website.
 Read them carefully before investing.